 Tavares, Matthews, Marleau score in first, Leafs beat Devils

+Tavares, Matthews, Marleau score in first, Leafs beat DevilsToronto Maple Leafs center John Tavares celebrates his first period goal against the New Jersey Devils during an NHL hockey game, Tuesday, Dec.
+18, 2018, in Newark, N.J.
+(AP Photo/Julio Cortez)

-NEWARK, N.J. — The Toronto Maple Leafs put on a show for the New Jersey Devils.
+NEWARK, N.J.
+(AP) -- The Toronto Maple Leafs put on a show for the New Jersey Devils.

-They came out fast, got contributions from all four lines, their defence and goaltender, and routed the Devils 7-2 on Tuesday night.
+They came out fast, got contributions from all four lines, their defense and goaltender, and routed the Devils 7-2 on Tuesday night.

 This wasn't much of a game after John Tavares, Auston Matthews and Patrick Marleau scored in the opening 13:38.